blackxavier/code-deploy-test/README.md

 AmazonEC2RoleforAWSCodeDeploy
 AmazonSSMManagedInstanceCore

 AmazonCodeDeployRole - This role contains policies that provides CodeDeploy service access to expand tags and interact with Auto Scaling on your behalf.

 # How To
+1. Create s3 bucket
+2. Create a role (You can name it anything) and attach the following policies
+     i. ```` AmazonEC2RoleforAWSCodeDeploy
+         AmazonSSMManagedInstanceCore
+    Also create another role and attach the following policies ii. ```` AmazonCodeDeployRole
+3. Create an AWS instance and attach the first role to it as an instance profile.
+4. Create a CodeDeploy application
+5. Create a pipeline.
+Application is deploy successfully.

+This is a note to self, you can find a more detialed tutorial on this detailed blog post - https://medium.com/@GeorgeBaidooJr/ci-cd-pipeline-deploy-a-simple-application-to-an-aws-ec2-instance-via-codedeploy-9fe0fb8f7130